Short-codes

 Finding short-codes

-To see a list of short-codes for your form, go to Form Settings Notifications Auto-Reply Email Insert form answers
+To find the short-codes for a specific form field, navigate to Form Settings Notifications Auto-Reply Email and click the Insert form answers button.

 Special codes